Culture shock: Adjustment

 Again, after some time (usually 6 to 12 months), one grows accustomed to the new culture and develops routines.
 One knows what to expect in most situations and the host country no longer feels all that new.
-One becomes concerned with basic living again, and things become more "normal".
+One becomes concerned with basic living again, and things become normal to one which is to say the new normal.
 One starts to develop problem-solving skills for dealing with the culture and begins to accept the culture's ways with a positive attitude.
-The culture begins to make sense, and negative reactions and responses to the culture are reduced.
+The alien culture begins, on a more profound level, to make sense, and negative reactions and responses to the culture are reduced.

 Adaptation

 In the mastery stage individuals are able to participate fully and comfortably in the host culture.
 Mastery does not mean total conversion; people often keep many traits from their earlier culture, such as accents and languages.
-It is often referred to as the bicultural stage.
+This is often referred to as the bicultural stage.

 Development

 Gary R. Weaver wrote that culture shock has "three basic causal explanations": loss of familiar cues, the breakdown of interpersonal communications, and an identity crisis.
 Peter S. Adler emphasized the psychological causes.
 Tema Milstein wrote that it can have positive effects.